Quantum Gram-Schmidt Processes and Their Application to Efficient State Read-out for Quantum Algorithms: Applications

-\textit{Application.} As introduced in previous text, our read-out protocol suits the case that the output state of the QML algorithm lies in the row space of the input matrix.
-We remark that this assumption is naturally satisfied for many previous proposed quantum algorithms in the machine learning and linear algebra field.
-In this section, we discuss the end-to-end versions of two existing QML algorithms: the quantum singular value decomposition algorithm and the quantum linear system solver, when employing our state read-out protocol for generating classical solutions.
+As introduced in previous text, our read-out protocol suits the case that the output state of the quantum algorithm lies in the row space of the input matrix.
+We remark that this assumption is naturally satisfied by many proposed quantum algorithms in the field of machine learning and linear algebra.
+In this section, we discuss the end-to-end versions of two existing quantum algorithms: the quantum singular value decomposition (SVD) algorithm and the quantum linear system solver, when employing our state read-out protocol for generating classical solutions.